Critical Ecosystem Partnership Fund (CEPF)

 - Mangrove and Crab Management (Wallacea): Salanggar Association worked with fishermen from three villages to manage mangrove ecosystems and ensure sustainability of crab harvests

-- Sustainable Agriculture (Western Ghats, India): Nature Conservation Foundation and Rainforest Alliance catalyzed adoption of sustainable practices in tea and coffee estates
+- Sustainable Agriculture (Western Ghats, India): Nature Conservation Foundation and Rainforest Alliance catalysed adoption of sustainable practices in tea and coffee estates

 - Fish Conservation (Mekong): WWF Greater Mekong Programme established nine fish conservation zones along the Mekong River

-- Gender Mainstreaming (Cerrado, Brazil): Action Aid and Ecologia e Ação organized women in associations, cooperatives, and networks to address gender issues
+- Gender Mainstreaming (Cerrado, Brazil): Action Aid and Ecologia e Ação organised women in associations, cooperatives, and networks to address gender issues

-- Wildlife Trafficking Reduction: 61 projects totaling $6.3 million focused on reducing wildlife trafficking
+- Wildlife Trafficking Reduction: 61 projects totalling $6.3 million focused on reducing wildlife trafficking

 Common Reasons for Rejection